How to Install SSL Certificate in NGINX Server?

 Private Key

-The private key is kept on your webserver.
-Likewise, if you’ve generated the CSR, you’ll have a private key with you.
-It’s recommended to keep the private key with yourself securely.
-Lastly, at the time of installation, you’ll also require this file.
+The private key is kept on your web server.
+Likewise, you’ll have a private key if you’ve generated the CSR.
+It’s recommended that you keep the private key with you securely.
+Lastly, you’ll also require this file at the time of installation.

 Janki Mehta